object: (1) A set of attributes, each with its associated values. Two attributes of an object have special significance:

 object identifier (OID): (1) In the context of an object server, a 64-bit number that uniquely identifies an object.

 (2) In the context of a directory service, a number identifying an object class or attribute.
 Object identifiers are issued by the ITU and form a hierarchy.
-An OID is represented as a dotted decimal string (for example, "18.104.22.168").
+An OID is represented as a dotted decimal string (for example, "184.108.40.206").
 For more information on OIDs, see [X660] and Appendix A of [RFC3280].
 OIDs are used to uniquely identify certificate templates available to the certificate authority (CA).
-Within a certificate, OIDs are used to identify standard extensions as covered in [RFC3280] section 4.2.1.x, as well as non-standard extensions.
+Within a certificate, OIDs are used to identify standard extensions as covered in section 4.2.1.x of [RFC3280] as well as non-standard extensions.

 (3) In the Lightweight Directory Access Protocol (LDAP), a sequence of numbers in a format specified by [RFC1778].
 In many LDAP directory implementations, an OID is the standard internal representation of an attribute.
-In the directory model used in [MS-ADTS], the more familiar ldapDisplayName represents an attribute.
+In the directory model used in this specification, the more familiar ldapDisplayName represents an attribute.

-object reference: (1) An attribute value that references an object.
+object reference: An attribute value that references an object.
 Reading a reference gives the distinguished name (DN) of the object.
 An object reference allows the object to be accessed by entities outside the object's exporter.

 object remote procedure call (ORPC): A remote procedure call whose target is an interface on an object.
-The target interface (and therefore the object) is identified by an interface pointer identifier (IPID).
+The target interface (and hence object) is identified by an interface pointer identifier (IPID).

 object resolver: A service in an object server that supports instantiating objects, obtaining remote procedure call (RPC) binding information for object exporters, and managing object lifetimes.
 Object resolvers may be reachable via well-known or dynamic RPC endpoints.